 The diagram below captures the nexus (connected series) of biblical terms translated compassion.

-You will note that our English word “compassion” translates three Hebrew words or word families and two in Greek.
-Of these, two OT word families have their NT equivalents (see the green and light pink globes that straddle the line between NT and OT).
+You will note that our English word “compassion” translates three words or word families in Hebrew and two in Greek.
+Of these, two OT word families have their NT equivalents (see the green and tan globes that straddle the line between NT and OT).
 These refer to God’s lovingkindness and God’s mercy.

 Our first example of the word compassion is the Hebrew word חָמַל (ḥā∙mǎl).
 The word is used 45 times in the OT.
 One example appears in the story of Moses’ birth.
 Pharaoh was fearful of the growing number of Hebrew slaves.
 To stem the growing tide of Hebrews he ordered their midwives to kill all newborn Hebrew boys.
 But the midwives feared God more than they feared Pharaoh and often hid the male infants.